A short list of the ten common signs of insecurity. Are you insecure or do you know someone that is.

 Not all of us are comfortable in our own skin.
 Some are very secure that they exude confidence.
 Most usually, they succeed in life, have meaningful relationships with others, and are respected by all.
 They have influence or power over other people, even though they are not really powerful.
 On the other hand, some are insecure that they struggle through their relationships with others and with their general outlook in life.
 However, nobody can be perfectly secure.
 Yet there are really those who are very insecure that they drain the energy of the people around them.

 It is hard to identify people who have much insecurity.
 But dealing and being with them, we see signs and certain manners that indicate that they are insecure people.
 Here are ten common signs that someone is insecure.

-Bullying.
-People who are insecure always feel threatened by others.
+Bullying: People who are insecure always feel threatened by others.
 To cope with this, they try to bring others down and bully them.
-Only with the downfall of others that they feel safe.
+Only with the downfall of others will they feel safe.

 Overly competitive: Defeat makes an insecure person lose even the little confidence that he has.
 Hence, he tends to be over-competitive.
 Competition is good since it is a vital part of anyone’s development, but when it just becomes too much, then there is a problem.
 Most usually, this problem points out to those people who can’t accept defeat and who makes a big emotional display out of it.
 A mature and secure person behaves otherwise.
 He wins or loses with grace and respects his opponents.

 Insecurity in relationships: Signs of insecurity in a relationship are jealousy, abusiveness, possessiveness, and even over sexuality.
 Insecure partners tend to control their partners, be distrustful, extremely destructive, and overpowering.